jplusplus/feowl/UI/README.md

 ### API access
 Every Feowl installation must use a unique key for the API.
-[Do not hesitate to ask for a key!](mailto:contact@feowl.com) To setup your key, from the Feowl direcotry type:
+[Do not hesitate to ask for a key!](mailto:contact@feowl.com) To setup your key, from the Feowl directory type:

 	cp UI/application/config/apiauth.php.template UI/application/config/apiauth.php
 	nano UI/application/config/apiauth.php